Silesian Stadium: After renovation

+All-time results

 Club football

 Numerous Ekstraklasa matches have been played - mostly by the local team Ruch Chorzów, especially for the Great Silesian Derby matches against neighbours Górnik Zabrze due to extra interest from the fans.
 As it used to be the only national stadium with such a large capacity in the country for numerous years, Polish Cup matches have been frequently hosted there too, especially the final matches.

 Speedway

 The football pitch at the Silesia Stadium used to be surrounded by a 384 m long Motorcycle speedway track.
 The first World Final held at the stadium in 1973, was run in front of the largest crowd in world speedway history.
 English speedway 'golden boy' Peter Collins won the 1976 World Final at Silesian.

 Ivan Mauger won the 1979 World Final at the stadium.
 Silesian also hosted the Final of the 1974 Speedway World Team Cup, won by England, as well as the Final of both the 1978 and 1981 World Pairs Championships.

+The stadium will host the final round of the Individual Speedway European Championship on 21 September 2024.

 Track and field

 In 1967, the Silesian Stadium hosted the Polish Athletics Championships.
 In 1969, during an athletics tournament between Poland, East Germany and Soviet Union, Nadezhda Chizhova became the first woman in history to break the 20 metre barrier in shot put, setting the world record at 20.09m.
 In 2010, an official bid to organize the World Athletics Championships in Chorzów was submitted, however, the city lost to Beijing in the selection process.

 The Slaski Stadium has a Mondo Sportflex Super X 720 track that was laid down in 2017, which has features similar to other Mondo surfaces which were used for the last two World Athletics Championships as well as the Rio 2016 Olympic Games.

-Between 9–10 June 2018, the 11th Polish Summer Paralympic Games took place at the Silesian Stadium.
+Between 9–12 June 2018, the 11th Polish Summer Special Olympics Games took place at the Silesian Stadium.
 On 22 August 2018, the stadium was chosen to host the Kamila Skolimowska Memorial, which attracted 41,200 spectators.

 In May 2021, Silesian Stadium hosted the 2021 World Athletics Relays and European Team Championships Super League.